Best Pool Test Kit & Digital Pool Tester For Your Pool 2023

 The reagents last on average 2-4 seasons depending on how often you test your pool.

-If the pool is used every day, it’s a good idea to take a chlorine test daily since it’s the most important chemical for maintaining a healthy pool.
+If your pool is used daily, it is a good idea to take a chlorine test once a day because it is by far the most important chemical for maintaining a healthy pool.

 As for the other tests, you can do them 2-3 times a week.